 Men who partake in sports have an increased potential for trauma to their mouths and teeth.
 When playing contact sports, such as football, soccer, hockey, basketball, or baseball, it is vital to use a mouthguard, a flexible appliance made of plastic that protects teeth from trauma.
 These mouthguards should be custom-made by your dentist for the best protection.
 Men who ride bicycles or motorcycles should wear a helmet.

 Dental Hygiene Tips For Men (and Women!)

 The following are some tips to improve your dental hygiene:

--Brush your teeth with fluoride toothpaste at least twice a day.
-(Using a toothpaste with fluoride can reduce tooth decay by as much as 40 percent.)
+- -Brush your teeth with a fluoride toothpaste at least twice a day.
+Although using toothpaste with fluoride can reduce tooth decay by as much as 40 percent.)

 - -Use a soft-bristled toothbrush and use proper tooth brushing technique by positioning the brush at a 45-degree angle where your gums and teeth meet.

 - -Replace your toothbrush regularly.
 Dentists recommend replacing your brush every 2-3 months or after you have been sick.